Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 [If you purchase anything on this site, I may make a commission.
 Disclosure Policy]

-Sometimes it is not even our sin!
-These thirty-six men died, and their families were left husbandless and fatherless, because of another man's sin.
-We never sin alone, our sin affects others even if we don't see it and the sin of others can have an impact on us.
-The sin of doubt and fear of 10 men turned an entire nation, with the exceptions of Joshua, Caleb, and Moses, against the purpose of God and caused them to wander in the wilderness until another generation arose who would have faith.
-I'm sure you noticed that these faithless men also delayed Joshua and Caleb from entering the promised land for 40 years.
+Sometimes, it is not even our sin!
+These thirty-six men died, and their families were left husbandless and fatherless because of another man's sin.
+We never sin alone; our sin affects others even if we don't see it, and the sin of others can have an impact on us.
+The sin of doubt and fear of the ten spies Moses sent into the land of Canaan turned an entire nation, with the exceptions of Joshua, Caleb, and Moses, against the purpose of God and caused them to wander in the wilderness until another generation arose who would have faith.
+These faithless spies also delayed Joshua and Caleb from entering the promised land for 40 years.
+Joshua and Caleb had faith to take the land, but they spent 40 years of their lives wandering in the desert because of the actions of others.

 This may seem unfair, but let's look at it.

 First, no one can delay or hinder your personal relationship with God.
 That is between you and Him.
-Joshua was prevented from entering the promised land at the beginning because of the sin of others, but nothing could hinder his relationship with God.
-Such apparent set-backs can even drive us closer to God.
+Joshua was initially prevented from entering the promised land because of the sin of others, but nothing could hinder his relationship with God.
+Such apparent setbacks can even drive us closer to God.
+We must be firm and not allow any disappointment or tragedy to drive us away from God.

-Second, sin is an ugly thing.
-Sometimes we think it isn't so bad.
-Nobody's getting hurt.
-Nobody knows, etc. Sin will always affect those around us whether we see the immediate connection or not.
-I'm sure Achan thought his sin would go unnoticed and not impact anyone else...but thirty-six innocent men died and fear came upon an entire nation!
-Never think that your sin or my sin is a personal matter.
-God has related us together and our sin effects others.
+Second, sin is ugly.
+Sometimes, we think it isn't so bad—nobody's getting hurt, nobody knows, etc. Sin will always affect those around us, whether we see the immediate connection or not.
+I'm sure Achan thought his sin would go unnoticed and not impact anyone else, but thirty-six innocent men died, and fear came upon an entire nation!
+Never think that your sin or mine is a personal matter.
+God has connected us like a seamless garment, and our sin affects others.

 Final